matters-in-media-art/mattersinmediaart.org/acquiring-time-based-media-art.md

-## Cataloging Time-Based Media
+## Cataloging Media Art
-Records for time-based media installations hold a great deal of information which can be difficult to manage.
+Records for media installations hold a great deal of information which can be difficult to manage.
-Below is a guide to the type of material you might find in a record for a time-based media work and a suggested way of organising this information into sections within your file or binder.
+Below is a guide to the type of material you might find in a record for a media artwork and a suggested way of organizing this information into sections within your file or binder.

 <ul class="collapsible" data-collapsible="accordion">
 <li>